hofmanniac/thoughts/README.md

 ## run_console()
 Runs a console input loop.
 Each item entered will be passed into the engine's run_assert(assertion) function for evaluation.

-Entering "log" will display the debug log.
+Entering "#log" will display the debug log.

-Entering "items" will display the Context Items.
+Entering "#items" will display the Context Items.

+Entering "#clear_arcs" will clear any active sequence-based rules (arcs) from memory.

-Entering "exit" will exit the console loop.
-Note that the "exit" command is also passed in as an assertion one last time, in case you want to handle the exit event first in any rules.
+Entering "#exit" will exit the console loop.
+Note that the "#exit" command is also passed in as an assertion one last time, in case you want to handle the exit event first in any rules.

 Commands
 ===================